alexandrosfloros/Offline-Encrypted-Database/README.md

 # Motivation

-This project was originally made for personal use to securely store sensitive information locally behind a login system, across one or more user accounts.
+This project was originally made for personal use to securely store sensitive information locally, behind a login system, across one or more user accounts.

 # Features